Composite cross population

 A composite cross population (CCP) is created by crossing a number of plants from different lines, and subsequently bulking seeds from the resulting offspring.
 This makes a CCP a population of plants with a lot of inherent genetic diversity, in contrast to monocultures where all plants are clones and homozygous at all loci (fully inbred).
 In recent years CCPs have been proposed as a way to create modern landraces of wheat, barley and oats.
 Research is done to explore whether they are better suited for organic farming than the modern cultivars.

 They are suited for participatory breeding of crops, which is in contrast to cultivars owned by big breeding companies.

-The idea of using CCPs in plant breeding was initially published in 1956.
+The idea of using CCPs in plant breeding was published in 1956 based on the barley composite cross devised by Harry Harlan and Mary Martini in 1929.
 Yield data for 4 different populations for 8–28 years were presented in the article and after 8–15 years of repeated breeding under natural selection, the populations out-yielded the reference cultivar.